JasonAntonino/PetClinic_Final_Project/README.md

 ## Areas of improvement

 * Using Kubernetes would have allowed for further functionality than Docker Swarm.
-    However, because it requires separate installations of various cli tools and having to have high level all of them, given more time and improved understanding this may have been a better tool to implement.
+    However, because it requires separate installations of various CLI tools and having to have high level all of them, given more time and improved understanding this may have been a better tool to implement.
 *

 <p align="right"><a href="#top">click to go back to  top</a></p>